mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 If we use cross-validation for evaluation, it is used to give us an estimate of the actual real world performance.
 A single train-test split will often not represent this performance well (unless our dataset is really large).
-This means, not performing a cross-validation for evaluation could actually be considered a methodological error and you should be highly skeptical of performance results produces on a single train-test split.
+This means, not performing a cross-validation for evaluation could actually be considered a methodological error and you should be highly skeptical of performance results produced on a single train-test split.

 The other important thing to note about cross-validation is that different types of cross-validation exist and that there are other algorithms that could fulfill the same function as cross-validation.